GuiSilva122/CleanArchitectureTemplate/src/Services/Ordering/Ordering.API/README.md

 # Orders Microservice

-This is the Orders Microservices, this whole project is based on the eShopOnContainers which is powered by Microsoft, based on a simplified microservices architecture and Docker containers.
+This is the Orders microservice, this whole project is based on the eShopOnContainers which is powered by Microsoft, based on a simplified microservices architecture and Docker containers.

 ## Getting Started